tact-lang/pitaya/docs/SPECIFICATION.md

 - `TaskFailed(key, error_type, message)` — raised by `wait()` when a single task fails.
 - `AggregateTaskFailed([key...])` — raised by `wait_all()` when one or more tasks fail and `tolerate_failures=False`.
-- `NoViableCandidates()` — recommended to signal selection failure in strategies (e.g., Best‑of‑N scoring yields zero valid candidates).
+- `NoViableCandidates()` — used to signal selection failure in strategies (e.g., Best‑of‑N scoring yields zero valid candidates).
 - `KeyConflictDifferentFingerprint(key)` — scheduling error: same key with a different canonical fingerprint.

 `ctx.key(...)` always expands to an internal fully-qualified key namespaced by the current run and strategy execution: `run_id/strategy_execution_id/<joined parts>`.
 Authors only supply the `<joined parts>`; namespacing prevents collisions across parallel runs.
 Normative: `instance_id = sha256(JCS({"run_id": ..., "strategy_execution_id": ..., "key": ...})).hex()[:16]` — stable within a run across retries/resumes.
 UI **short form** is `inst-<first5>` for display only; the full 16‑hex `instance_id` MUST appear in labels and events.